danfuzz/samizdat/doc/samizdat-0.md

 #### `stringletAdd stringlet1 stringlet2 <> stringlet`

-Returns a stringlet consisting of the concatenation of the two argument stringlets, in argument order.
+Returns a stringlet consisting of the concatenation of the contents of the two argument stringlets, in argument order.

 #### `stringletFromChar intlet <> stringlet`